laser/cloudformation-fargate-codepipeline-ecs-refarch/README.md

-The purpose of this repository is to provide the necessary tools for a single-command provisioning of a high-availability, Fargate-backed ECS cluster to which you can deploy your application.
+The purpose of this repository is to provide the necessary tools for a single-command provisioning of a high-availability, Fargate-backed ECS cluster to which you can deploy your application. *The included templates, CircleCI configuration, and shell scripts should be reviewed before you use them in a production environment.*

 The provided Cloud Formation templates can easily be extended to support multiple web services, to integrate with AWS CI/CD tools (in lieu of CircleCI),